 Given the new classes and semantics added to Java by this specification, the need for new exceptions is obvious; however, the need for static exceptions may be less clear.
-Exceptions, as defined in conventional Java, are heavy weight in that they require a significant memory allocation to be created.
+Exceptions, as defined in conventional Java, are heavy weight in that they cause a significant amount of memory to be allocated when created.
 Every throw requires the creation of an exception with a full backtrace.
 In scoped memory, this can dramatically increase the size of scopes necessary.
 Even with determinitic garbage collection, this is quite expensive in execution time.
 Ideally, one would not need to allocate some much memory and even be able to limit the amount of stack trace captured.

 The concept of static exceptions was added to the specification to ameliorate this conflict.
-Conventional Java classes retrains the allocate on throw paradigm, but exceptions thrown directly from classes in this specification use either their own exception or a subclass of an existing exception that implements the StaticThrowable interface, indicating that their exception information is stored in a preallocated thread local structure.
+Conventional Java classes retain the "allocate on throw" paradigm, but exceptions thrown directly from classes in this specification use either their own exception or a subclass of an existing exception that implements the StaticThrowable interface, indicating that their exception information is stored in a preallocated thread local structure.
 This structure's size can be controlled via the ConfigurationParameters (Section 5.3.2.1) class.
 The stacktrace is captured from the deepest nesting up until there is no room left to store its elements.